Market Sizing Framework: Top-Down vs Bottom-Up, With Worked Examples

 | Bottom-up | Units, outlets, or transactions | Infrastructure, supply-side questions |

 Insider Tip: State your approach explicitly.
-"I will take a top-down approach, starting from the population of France."
+"I will take a top-down approach, starting from the number of French households."
 This single sentence earns structure points immediately.

 Essential Anchor Numbers